National Commission for Religious and Linguistic Minorities

 National Commission for Religious and Linguistic Minorities, also called Ranganath Misra Commission, was constituted by Government of India on 29 October 2004 to look into various issues related to Linguistic and Religious minorities in India.
-It was chaired by former Chief Justice of India Justice Ranganath Misra.
+It was chaired by former Chief Justice of India Justice Ranganath Misra, member of Rajya Sabha from 1998 to 2004.
 The commission submitted the report to the Government on 21 May 2007.

 Terms of reference

 Initially, the commission was entrusted with the following terms of reference: